WHEN TO BEGIN SENDING PAYMENTS TO THE STATE DISBURSEMENT UNIT

 Automatic Withdrawal Payments (Deduct from Your Bank Account)

 Online automatic withdrawal payments can be made through ExpertPay℠.
 Click here to register for ExpertPay℠.
 Payments can also be made by telephone at (800) 403-0879.
-Payments made through ExpertPay℠ are received at the State Disbursement Unit in approximately 5 business days.
-There is no charge for using this service.
+Payments made through ExpertPay℠ are received at the State Disbursement Unit in 5 business days.
+There is a one-time registration fee of $2.50.
+There are no transaction fees.

 Credit/Debit Card Payments

 Online credit/debit card payments can be made through e-childsPay℠.
 Click here for more information on e-childsPay℠.
 Payments also can be made by telephone at (888) 392-3391.
-Payments made through e-childsPay℠ are received at the State Disbursement Unit in 1-2 business days.
-Fees are charged as follows: $5.99 for payments up to $200; 3% of payment amount for payments greater than $200 not to exceed maximum fee amount of $150.
+Payments made through e-childsPay℠ are received at the State Disbursement Unit in 4 business days.
+Fees are 2.95% of payment amount with a maximum fee amount of $60.

 Fee Comparison (Online Credit/Debit Card Payments)